TheCakeFace/TheCakeFace.github.io/README.md

-# CakeFace
+# CakeFace Minecraft

 CakeFace is a gaming community formed in 2014 that was mainly focused on a Minecraft server.
 The primarily factions-based server ran on-and-off until it shut down in 2017.

+![screenshots/dp.png]
+![screenshots/cf.png]

+# CakeFace Now

-We still have a [Discord](https://discord.gg/Z4aKfxR) chat going if you want to hang out, though.
+While the original server is down, we still have a [Discord](https://discord.gg/Z4aKfxR) chat going if you want to hang out.

 ## FAQ